I've been representing clients in lawsuits to enforce the USCIS Form I-864, Affidavit of Support…

 If the primary visa sponsor has inadequate income, an additional “joint sponsor” or “co-sponsor” can be used.
 The joint sponsor’s responsibilities are the same as those of the primary sponsor.

 Under some circumstances, the immigrant can sue her sponsor for financial support.
 This happens primarily in cases where the immigrant is divorcing her visa sponsoring spouse.
-Read more about enforcement of the I-864 on the website of our partner law firm here.

 Can I withdraw the Form I-864?

 What happens if you have already filed the Form I-864, but then change your mind?
 The Code of Federal Regulations states:

 Withdrawal of Form I-864 or Form I-864A.
 (1) In an immigrant visa case, once the sponsor, substitute sponsor, joint sponsor, household member, or intending immigrant has presented a signed Form I-864 or Form I-864A to a Department of State officer, the sponsor, substitute sponsor, joint sponsor, or household member may disavow his or her agreement to act as sponsor, substitute sponsor, joint sponsor, or household member if he or she does so in writing and submits the document to the Department of State officer before the actual issuance of an immigrant visa to the intending immigrant.
 Once the intending immigrant has obtained an immigrant visa, a sponsor, substitute sponsor, joint sponsor, or household member cannot disavow his or her agreement to act as a sponsor, joint sponsor, or household member unless the person or entity who filed the visa petition withdraws the visa petition in writing, as specified in 8 CFR 205.1(a)(3)(i)(A)or 8 CFR 205.1(a)(3)(iii)(C), and also notifies the Department of State officer who issued the visa of the withdrawal of the petition.